webbgroup/certified-aws-developer-associate-notes/4-aws-security/kms.md

 ## KMS Request Quotas

-- When we exceted a request quota, we get a *ThrottlingException*
+- When we exceed a request quota, we get a *ThrottlingException*
-- To mitigate this issue, we should use **exponential backoff**
+- To mitigate this issue, we should use **exponential back-off**
 - For each cryptographic operations a single quota is shared per account
     - Including requests made by AWS on our behalf (ex: SSE-KMS)
 - To reduce throttling we can consider using DEK caching for envelope encryption